 Government Regulation of the Workplace.
 The Company's temporary services business entails employing individuals on a temporary basis and placing such individuals in clients' workplaces.
-Increased government regulation of the workplace or of the employer-employee relationship could materially adversely affect the Company.
+Increased government regulation of the workplace or of the employer-employee relationship, or judicial or administrative proceedings related to such regulation, could materially adversely affect the Company.

 Reliance on Short-Term Contracts.
-Because long-term contracts are not a significant part of the Company's temporary and permanent staffing services business, future results cannot be reliably predicted by considering past trends or extrapolating past results.
+Because long-term contracts are not a significant part of the Company's staffing services business, future results cannot be reliably predicted by considering past trends or extrapolating past results.